istio/istio.io/content/en/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 **inside the pod** (outside the pod the traffic is encrypted by Istio).

 If the application sends HTTP requests and the egress gateway performs TLS origination, you can monitor HTTP information like HTTP methods, headers, and URL paths.
-You can also [define policies](/blog/2018/egress-monitoring-access-control) based on said HTTP information.
 If the application performs TLS origination, you can
 [monitor SNI and the service account](https://istio.io/v1.6/docs/tasks/traffic-management/egress/egress_sni_monitoring_and_policies/) of the source pod's TLS traffic, and define policies based on SNI and service accounts.